MovGP0/Splines/Readme.md

 There are also helper types to aid with geometric calculations.

+## Credits

+This library is based on the [Mathfs library](https://github.com/FreyaHolmer/Mathfs) by [Freya Holmer](https://github.com/FreyaHolmer/).

+The main difference is that this library is more complete and has no dependency on [Unity](https://dotnet.microsoft.com/en-us/apps/games/unity).

 ## Dimensions

 The types are available in 1D to 4D versions: